markmo/dltemplate/README.rst

 31. Basic principles of using the Advantage Actor Critic (AAC) algorithm
 32. Introduction to Planning Algorithms using Monte Carlo Tree Search.
 33. Reinforcement learning for sequence-to-sequence models.
+34. Survey of Model-free RL algorithms - Epsilon-greedy, UCB1, and Thompson Sampling.

 Datasets